recaptime-dev/squad-wiki/archive/2024-12-05/contribute/email.md

 If you never experienced the Git email workflow before, try [following the tutorial](https://git-send-email.io/) first, courtesy of [sourcehut](https://sourcehut.org/).

-Note that you do not need to sign up to sourcehut's hosted instance as a contributor, although it's help with associating patches to your username.
+Note that you do not need to sign up to sourcehut's hosted instance as a contributor, although it's help with associating patches to your username, as well as using web features that requires an account.

 ## Setting up